risawitama/verbose-potato/README.md

-## I heard there was a new store called Moderation.
-They have everything there
+## Why can't eggs have love?
+They will break up too soon.